 The word 'Konark' is a combination of two words 'Kona' and 'Arka'.
 'Kona' means 'Corner' and 'Arka' means 'Sun', so when combines it becomes 'Sun of the Corner'.
 Konark Sun Temple is situated on the north eastern corner of Puri and is dedicated to Sun God.
 Konark is also known as Arka khetra.

 Around the base of the temple there are images of animals, foliage, warriors on horses and other interesting structures.
-On the walls and roof of the temple beautiful erotic figures are carved.
+On the walls and roof of the temple beautiful sensual figures are carved.
 There are three images of the Sun God, positioned to catch the rays of the sun at dawn, noon and sunset.
-Sun temple of Konark is a masterpiece of Orissa's medieval architecture.
+Sun temple of Konark is a masterpiece of Odisha's medieval architecture.

 The large structure of Konark Temple seen today is actually the entrance of the main temple.
 The main temple which enshrined the presiding deity has fallen off and only the remains can be seen.